 The thing is, I don’t always have time to take the 45-minute trip across the Tacoma Narrows toll bridge to get fabulous flowers from TJ’s.
 And as much of a good deal as they are, I don’t have any self-control when it comes to flowers, so I do end up spending a lot of money when I’m there.

-Spring is the time of year when I like to use faux flowers and greenery throughout my cottage.
+Spring is the time of year when I like to use faux plants and flowers throughout my cottage.
 The cut flower garden is not a reality this time of year, so artificial flowers do the trick.
 And they seriously look real depending on where you shop for them.

 There is such an amazing selection of faux flowers and plants nowadays.
-And if you buy good quality plants, they will last years.
-You just have to get over the sticker shock after making a faux flower purchase.
-They will definitely add up, but again, IT IS SO WORTH IT!
+And if you buy good quality plants, they will last for years.
+You have to get over the sticker shock after purchasing faux tulips or other spring blooms.
+But they are an investment and will last for years to come.